elijahmuraoka/testimony/testimony.md

 > Dear Heavenly Father,
 >
 > I want to thank you for this beautiful day that I can share with many of my family and friends.
 Thank you for accepting me into your kingdom and loving me, knowing well how broken I am.
-I want others to experience that same kind of unconditional love you have showed me.
-Lord, please use me as your vessel to display your righteousness, glory, and spread your eternal word.
+I am sorry to have rejected you time and time again in the past, living as a complete hypocrite, even when you would have welcomed me with open arms.
+I hope I can encourage others so that they may experience the same kind of unconditional love you have shown me.
+Lord, please imbue me with your spirit and use me as your vessel to display your righteousness, glory, and spread your eternal word.
 And if I am ever on a false path, I pray that you correct me so that I know better.
 When I am lost, I will confide in you and I pray that you will provide me with your wisdom so that I may understand and move forward with you.
 > Thank you again for allowing me to share such a special moment with my brothers Mike and Aden such that we will follow and honor you in all the rest of our days on this earth.
 >
 > In Jesus' name we pray,
 >
 > Amen.

+To close, I want to thank several individuals who have profoundly influenced my relationship with Christ.

+-   My parents
+-   Sam and Linda Song, David Lee, and Wilson Bui + the rest of the Reclaimer Community
+-   Andrew Dawson
+-   Logan Horita
+-   Michael Long
+-   Aden Lu

 ---